Built by Metorial, the integration platform for agentic AI.

 get_freebusy

-Checks availability across one or more calendars for a specified time range, essential for scheduling meetings and avoiding conflicts.
+Checks availability across one or more calendars for a specified time period, perfect for finding meeting times or checking scheduling conflicts.

 Parameters: